GAtomis/vue-artemis-admin/README.md

 * fix productionEnvironment light&dark
 * fix Replace faker =>@faker-js/faker
 * New component Echars=> load-on-demand
-* The page hiding function is repaired.
+* The page hidding function is repaired.
 Now the page setting hiding of routing level will not be displayed in the menu bar